Spectral influence in networks: An application to Input-Output analysis: Application to input-output analysis

-A direct comparison of the nonoverlapping and overlapping situations reveals the following:
+A direct comparison between the non-overlapping and overlapping situations reveals the following observations:

-\begin{itemize} \item \textbf{Divisive algorithm:} The two algorithm produce almost the same first four components (in the overlapping situation, component number two has a sixth pole D36T39: Water supply, sewerage, waste management and remediation activities, and component number four has a seventh pole D03: Fishing and aquaculture).
-The difference is recorded for the component number five where it is a two-poles component of mining and quarrying for the nonoverlapping algorithm and an eleven poles component of public expenditures.
+\begin{itemize} \item \textbf{Divisive algorithm:} The two algorithms yield nearly identical first four clusters (in the overlapping case, cluster number two includes a sixth pole D36T39: Water supply, sewerage, waste management and remediation activities, and cluster number four has a seventh pole D03: Fishing and aquaculture).
+The difference is observed in cluster number five, where the non-overlapping algorithm identifies a two-pole cluster related to mining and quarrying, while the overlapping algorithm identifies an eleven-pole cluster associated with public expenditures.

-\item \textbf{Agglomerative algorithm:} The difference is much greater and additional clusters arise when employing overlapping clustering.
-The first three clusters are identical, the overlapping cluster number seven has an extra pole (D41T43: Construction) compared to nonoverlapping cluster number four.
-The nonoverlapping cluster number five correspond to the overlapping cluster number twelve and the nonoverlapping cluster number six is included in overlapping cluster number thirteen. \end{itemize}
+\item \textbf{Agglomerative algorithm:} The difference is much more significant, and additional clusters emerge when using overlapping clustering.
+The first three clusters are identical; however, the overlapping cluster number seven includes an additional pole (D41T43: Construction) compared to non-overlapping cluster number four.
+The non-overlapping cluster number five corresponds to the overlapping cluster number twelve, and the non-overlapping cluster number six is encompassed within overlapping cluster number thirteen. \end{itemize}